themexpert/onepager/readme.txt

 == Changelog ==

+= 2.4.1 =
+- New: Plugin POT File.
+- Fix: Load header and footer style for onepager default page template.

 = 2.4 =
 - New: Popup modal to insert new blocks to page.
 - New: Page and Section Save Option.